 Fewer Things, Better: The Courage to Focus on What Matters Most, by Angela Watson ($22.49, paperback; $12.99, audiobook; $9.99, Kindle).
 “Angela has been tirelessly working for years to help teachers maximize their time and minimize their stress,” says the Education Closet web site.
 “This new book is exactly what teachers need: a way to focus on the things that matter and let go of the stuff that doesn’t.”
 So, what does that mean exactly?
 Fewer Things, Better – which averages 4.8 out of 5 stars in customer reviews on Amazon – challenges the outside expectations we internalize and allow to dictate our values and emotions about how we spend our time, and exchanges those expectations with new internal beliefs, such as “I am worthy of better, and change is possible for me right now.”
 If you find yourself living in a world of “should’s” and “have-to’s,” this is the book for you.

 Summer reading can be joyful, educational, and helpful, in your classroom and in your personal life.
-It can also earn you continuing education or professional development credits, by enrolling in a professional reading course at DominicanCAOnline.
-There are quite a few to choose from: EDUO 9000: Reflective Reading; EDUO 9770, Authentic vs. Incentive Motivation; EDUO 9775, Change – Your Choice; and EDUO 9778, Discovering the Adventure of Your Life’s Journey; these are just a handful of available courses, and each offers one graduate-level credit.
-The University also offers EDUO 9021-9025, Teachers’ Book Study Club, in which you and a group of peer teachers select a book to read, analyze, research, collaborate online in posts or face-to-face, and write a response in summary.
+It can also earn you graduate-level credits/units, by enrolling in one of our courses this year.
+One great continuing education course to consider is the Teachers’ Book Study Club, in which you and a group of peer teachers select a book to read, analyze, research, collaborate online in posts or face-to-face, and write a response in summary.
 The course is offered sequentially for those wishing to read different books from the instructor’s very deep list.